Richard Hooker (author): Private practice and writing career

 After the war, Hornberger worked for the U.S. Veterans Administration, qualified for his surgical boards, and went into private practice in Waterville, Maine.
 Eventually, he settled into practice at Broad Cove in Bremen, Maine.

 His experiences at the 8055th M.A.S.H. were the background for his novel MASH: A Novel About Three Army Doctors (1968), which he worked on for eleven years.
 In 1956, he began attempting to put his memories into a book.
 In the 1960s, a visit with a former M.A.S.H. colleague and his wife — a nurse at the unit — led to a session of drinking and storytelling.
 Hornberger later claimed the evening gave him new motivation to finish his manuscript.

 MASH was rejected by many publishers.
-He worked with the famed sportswriter W. C. Heinz to revise it.
+He worked with the famed sportswriter W.C.
+Heinz to revise it.
 A year later, the book was acquired by William Morrow and Company.
 Published under Hornberger's pseudonym, Richard Hooker, the novel was highly successful.

 MASH adaptations

 MASH was adapted as a film by the same name, directed by Robert Altman and released in 1970.
 It was nominated for five Academy Awards and won for Best Adapted Screenplay.
 According to writer John Baxter, Hornberger "was so furious at having sold the film rights for only a few hundred dollars that he never again signed a copy of the book."

 A TV series was developed, that debuted in 1972 and ran for eleven seasons with great popularity.
-Hornberger reportedly did not like Alan Alda's portrayal of Hawkeye in the TV series, favoring the Robert Altman film, in which Pierce was played by Donald Sutherland.
+Hornberger reportedly did not like Alan Alda's portrayal of Captain "Hawkeye" Pierce in the TV series, favoring the Robert Altman film, in which Pierce was played by Donald Sutherland.